Wire-Network/wire-cdt/docs/migrating-from-antelope.md

    //  error: static assertion failed ... 'std::is_default_constructible_v<mycontract::rec>'
 ```

-It needs **all three** — the row struct nested in the contract, a default member initializer, and
+It needs **all three** — row struct nested in the contract, a default member initializer, and the
-the table held as a data member.
-Remove any one and it compiles:

-- construct the table inside the action instead of holding it as a member (the common modern
+table held as a data member.
+Remove any one: construct the table inside the action (smallest
-  style, and the smallest change);
-- or move the row struct out of the contract class;
-- or drop the `= 0` initializers and zero the fields in the `emplace` lambda.
+change), move the row struct out of the contract class, or drop the initializers and zero the

-The diagnostic names the row type, not the initializer, so it is worth recognising: nothing is
+fields in the `emplace` lambda.
+The diagnostic names the row type rather than the initializer, so
-wrong with the struct.

-**The bare `[[sysio::table]]` is fine as of
-[wire-cdt#117](https://github.com/Wire-Network/wire-cdt/pull/117).** Before it, the attribute
-emitted a second ABI table entry named after the *row struct* — `account` beside the real
-`accounts` — under a `table_id` nothing ever writes to, so `get_table_rows` for that name returned
+it is worth recognising.

-nothing.
-A bare attribute now contributes no entry at all: the name, the `table_id` and the key
+**A bare `[[sysio::table]]` contributes no ABI entry of its own.** The name, the `table_id` and
-layout all come from whatever `multi_index` or `kv::table` instantiates the struct, which is where
+the key layout all come from whatever `multi_index` or `kv::table` instantiates the struct.
+A
-they were always going to come from.
-A struct annotated but never instantiated therefore gets no
+struct annotated but never instantiated therefore gets no entry at all.
+Giving the attribute an
-entry either — it described a table nothing could read or write.
-Giving the attribute an explicit
-name — `[[sysio::table("accounts")]]` — is clearer regardless.
+explicit name — `[[sysio::table("accounts")]]` — is clearer regardless.

 Two behaviours that a port depends on match upstream: